bjuppa/macropiche/README.md

 http://patternlab.io and http://devbridge.github.io/Styleguide/
 are other ways of building your HTML component library for display.
-They generate a full website, whereas this package aims to provide a simpler toolset for usage within your existing project.
+They generate a full website, whereas this package aims to provide a simpler toolset for displaying templates within your existing project.

 ## Authors
 I, Björn Nilsved, work at the largest communication agency in southern Sweden.